-They will provide an annual report of their activities directly to the governing body and, where relevant, report to the board their advice and recommendations on school data protection issues.
+They will provide an annual report of their activities directly to the governing board and, where relevant, report to the board their advice and recommendations on school data protection issues.

-The EDPO is also the first point of contact for individuals whose data the schools process, and for the ICO.
+The EDPO is also the first point of contact for individuals whose data the school processes, and for the ICO.